-With a totally new lyricist and vocalist at the forefront, fans are undoubtedly going to be divided over whether or not this is a smart move or a step in the wrong direction.
-Fortunately; Chester appears to have fully understood his new role in the band, crafting 5 well-written tracks that simultaneously move the band forward while paying homage to the former days with Scott.
-At a very brief 17 minutes, High Rise is a quick firecracker of a record, filled with energetic (albeit brief) tracks that showcase the band’s versatility and creativity, whilst giving tribute to their roots and the music that came before it.
+With a new lyricist and vocalist at the forefront, fans will undoubtedly be divided over whether or not this is a smart move or a step in the wrong direction.
+Fortunately, Chester appears to have fully understood his new role in the band, crafting five well-written tracks that simultaneously move the bar forward while paying homage to the former days with Scott.
+At a very brief 17 minutes, High Rise is a quick firecracker of a record, filled with energetic (albeit brief) tracks that showcase the band’s versatility and creativity while giving tribute to their roots and the music that came before it.

-On some of the more “classic STP” tracks (Out of Time and Tomorrow) Chester does a wonderful job of channeling his predecessor, whilst “Black Heart”, “Cry, Cry” and the arena-rock oriented “Same On The Inside” put Chester’s unique abilities on full display, moving the band in a new direction whilst showcasing some of the best vocal performances from Bennington in years.
+Chester does a beautiful job of channeling his predecessor on some of the more “classic STP” tracks (Out of Time and Tomorrow).
+At the same time, “Black Heart,” “Cry, Cry,” and the arena-rock-oriented “Same On The Inside” put Chester’s unique abilities on full display, moving the band in a new direction and showcasing some of the best vocal performances from Bennington in years.

-While many fans will be left craving for more by the time the EP comes to close; and left to wonder how a full album would sound with Chester, they can rest at ease that the fate of Stone Temple Pilots is in good hands.
-The future of the band is looking bright, and it will be interesting to see where the band heads on future releases.
+While many fans will be left craving more by the time the EP comes to a close and left to wonder how a full album would sound with Chester, they can rest at ease that the fate of Stone Temple Pilots is in good hands.
+The band’s future looks bright, and it will be interesting to see where it heads on future releases.

 BONUS: Read our interview with Chester Bennington regarding his time with Stone Temple Pilots here.